maximilienGilet/notification-bundle/Resources/doc/further.rst

         }

-Next, the only other step is to configure Doctrine to use your new entity :
+Next, the only other step is to configure the bundle to use your new entity :

+**config/packages/mgilet_notification.yaml**

 .. code-block:: yaml

-        doctrine:
-          orm:
-            resolve_target_entities:
-              Mgilet\NotificationBundle\Entity\Notification: App\Entity\Notification
+        mgilet_notification:
+                notification_class: App\Entity\MyCustomNotification

 Go further